Stuart-wdas/noteblock-contract/README.md

 ## Notes

-- This repository appears targeted at Starknet Sepolia for current tests and listener configs.
+- This repository targets Starknet Sepolia for current tests and listener configs.
 - Upload endpoints save media under `groovv-app/public/uploads/...` for local development.
 - Contract and marketplace logic should be audited before mainnet production use.